 How do we celebrate National Indigenous Peoples Day?

 The day itself is usually celebrated with musical and dance performances, fireworks displays, free concerts and parades.
 Indigenous Day Live is held at the Forks and broadcast on TV and features pow-wows, traditional storytelling and various performing arts.
 Due to COVID-19, everyone is urged to stay home this year to stay safe.
 We are urged to learn more about the unique heritage, diverse cultures and outstanding contributions of First Nations, Inuit, and Métis peoples by reading or visiting virtual exhibits at museums.
-(Get a suggested reading list from this link: National Indigenous Peoples Day. )
+(Learn about Indigenous History, Reconciliation, and celebrations online at the National Indigenous Peoples Day site).

 This event is a wonderful opportunity to celebrate with our Indigenous brothers and sisters and learn more about how they have enriched and continue to enrich Canada’s multicultural landscape.